Frequently Asked Questions

 At Davies Insurance Services, we take very seriously our responsibility to safeguard your personal information.
-Every place on our website that gathers personal information is protected via SSL (Secure Socket Layer) and can be verified by clicking on the SSL verification at the start of our online application.
 We are continuously updating and doing all that we can to safeguard personal information.

 Davies Insurance Services, Inc., 450 W. State Street, Suite 125, Eagle, Idaho 83616

 Phone: 208-345-3900 Fax: 208-321-4141